-This FY2024 Annual Service and Budget Plan covers the period of July 1, 2023 to June 30, 2024 and was approved by the East Central Region's governing board on March 23, 2023.
-Upon approval of the Director of the Department of Health and Human Services, this Annual Service and Budget Plan will delineate local access points, targeted case management providers, crisis services, intensive mental health services, a description of the intention for the scope of services to be provided including core services, budget and financial provisions, and provider reimbursement provisions.
+This FY2024 Annual Service and Budget Plan covers the period of July 1, 2023 to June 30, 2024 and was approved by the East Central Region's governing board on March 23, 2023 and approved by the Director of the Department of Health and Human Services on May 23, 2023.
+An amendment of this plan was approved by the East Central Region's governing board on September 28, 2023 to comply with the changes to the governing board and updates to the service matrix.
+This Annual Service and Budget Plan will delineate local access points, targeted case management providers, crisis services, intensive mental health services, a description of the intention for the scope of services to be provided including core services, budget and financial provisions, and provider reimbursement provisions.

 ECR has an active governing board and highly engaged advisory committees.
 Both the adult advisory committee and the Regional Governing Board meet monthly with the advisory committee meeting directly preceding the governing board.
 This format allows for input from the adult advisory committee to be immediately shared with the governing board and for greater accessibility to the governing board meetings.
 All nine counties are sufficiently represented on both committees and the governing board.
-A full list of governing board and advisory committee members is available in Appendix B.
+A full list of governing board and advisory committee members is available in Appendix B and has been updated to the comply with the law that went into effect July 1, 2023 regarding the changes in governing board composition.